Crime in Portugal: Rape

 In 2021 there were a total of 397 cases of rape registered in Portugal (an increase of 82, or 26% over 2020).

 Assault

 In 2021 there were a total of 48,572 crimes of assault registered in Portugal; 44,995 occurred on Continental Portugal, 2,046 on the autonomous island region of The Azores, and 1,517 on the autonomous island region of Madeira.

 Human trafficking

+Portugal is a destination and transit country for women, men, and children subjected to human trafficking, specifically forced prostitution and forced labor, as of 2010.
 Between 2008 and 2016, authorities confirmed a total of 569 victims of human trafficking in Portugal.
 Of the victims, 68% were from Europe; 36% were Romanian, 28% were Portuguese, and 4% were Bulgarian.
 For 63% of the victims, Portugal was a Country of Destination, for 28% it was a Country of Origin, and for 9% it was a Country of Transit.
 Of the total, 417 victims were trafficked for the purpose of labour exploitation.
+Children from Eastern Europe, including Roma people, have been subjected to forced begging, sometimes by their families.

+The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 1" in 2017.
+The country was at Tier 2 in 2023.

+From 2016 to 2020, Portugal identified 1152 victims of human trafficking (an average of almost 25 people per month); most of these were working in agriculture.

+In 2023, the Organized Crime Index noted that Portugal was mainly a destination country for groups in Eastern Europe, China, and Morocco.